isomerpages/moe-stmargaretsec/_achievements/School Achievements/MOE Masterplan of Awards.md

 **(Since 2009)**

-St. Margaret’s Secondary School has been awarded the Character Development Award in recognition of our efforts in developing good character through effective leadership, culture and systems, processes and structures in our students.
+St. Margaret’s School (Secondary) has been awarded the Character Development Award in recognition of our efforts in developing good character through effective leadership, culture and systems, processes and structures in our students.

 --------------